Tesla sued by former employees over 'mass layoff'

 The suit was filed in the U.S. District Court, Western District of Texas.

-(Reporting by Akriti Sharma in Bengaluru and Hyunjoo Jin in San Francisco; editing by Richard Pullin)
+(Reporting by Akriti Sharma in Bengaluru and Hyunjoo Jin in San Francisco; editing by Richard Pullin and Jason Neely)

 ((Akriti.Sharma@thomsonreuters.com;))